-To add to the charm, the shop and restaurant signs throughout the city all look hand-crafted.
+To add to the charm, the shop and restaurant signs throughout the city are all hand-crafted.
 Like this…

 In addition to being much smaller than Rio (eliminating the need for taxis much of the time), Ouro Preto also feels (and is) much safer than Rio.
 I would feel totally comfortable walking home alone at night, for instance, especially in the center of town.

-Another thing that makes Ouro Preto unique is the fact that it’s the only city in Brazil with fraternities/sororities.
+Another thing that makes Ouro Preto unique is the fact that it’s the only city in Brazil with fraternities and sororities.
 Ouro Preto is home to a massive student population and most of those students live in shared houses, called républicas (aka fraternities or sororities).